Fast convergence rates for dose-response estimation: Doubly-robust estimators

 \end{proposition} As discussed in \cite{kennedy2020optimal}, the assumptions underlying Proposition \ref{thm:dr} are easily satisfied for linear smoothers of the local polynomial regression variety.
-In particular, the weights of the local polynomial regression satisfies the assumptions (\cite{tsybakov2008introduction}, Lemma 1.3).
+In particular, the weights of the local polynomial regression satisfy the assumptions (\cite{tsybakov2008introduction}, Lemma 1.3).
 This proposition follows from the results contained in \cite{kennedy2020optimal} that apply to general linear smoothers, e.g. it does not require the weights to be localized.
-We work with localized weights to simplify the analysis of the point-wise risk. \begin{example} Suppose $\theta_0(t) \equiv \E\{f(Z) \mid A = t\}$ belongs to a H\"{o}lder class of order $\alpha$ and let $p = \lfloor \alpha \rfloor$.
-A DR-Learner can be based upon local polynomial regression of order $p$.
-The weights are where $K(\cdot)$ is a kernel function, $\Qhat = \Pn\{s(A)s(A)^T\}$ and $s(a) = ^T$.
-A standard calculation (see, for example, \cite{tsybakov2008introduction}), yields that
+The use of localized weights simplifies the analysis of the point-wise risk.
+In Section 3 of the supplement, we also provide a bound on the $L_p$ risk of $\widehat\theta_{\rm ls}(t)$. \begin{example}(DR-Learner based on local polynomial regression) Suppose $\theta_0(t) \equiv \E\{f(Z) \mid A = t\}$ belongs to a H\"{o}lder class of order $\alpha$.
+A DR-learner can be based upon local polynomial regression of order $p$, where $p$ is the largest integer strictly less than $\alpha$.
+The weights are where $K(\cdot)$ is a kernel function, $\Qhat = \Pn\{s(A)s(A)^T\}$ and